brggs/Fix-The-SpaceShip-Escape-Room/parts.md

 This is the complete list of parts required to build the escape room.
 See the individual folders for instructions on construction.

+## Equipment

+* A laser cutter for making the console units

 ## Components